 IP Telephony vs. Other Telephony Solutions

 Of course, IP telephony is not the first (and probably not the last) communications solution that ever existed in offices all around the world.
-Traditionally, office telephony was done through the POTS (plain old telephone system) method.
+Traditionally, office telephony was done through the POTS (Plain Old Telephone System) method.
 Every single phone in the office needed its own separate phone line connecting it to the service provider, as well as its own, unique phone number.
 As you can imagine, it caused a lot of confusion and was very inconvenient.
 After all, dialing a lengthy number when you’re in a hurry does not necessarily scream “efficiency”.

 The first improvement upon POTS in offices was Private Branch Exchange systems, which allowed for call routing to different phones in the office via switchboard operators.
-They were human employees, who manually received each call and passed it onto the addressee by pressing buttons and re-plugging cables on the switchboard.
+They were human employees, who manually received each call and passed it on to the addressee by pressing buttons and re-plugging cables on the switchboard.
 It increased the efficiency of call-making in the office, and in time, it became the most frequently used communication system for the majority of large enterprises.
 Smaller businesses could also implement PBX for their business phone needs, but it often entailed having to enlist the services of a shared operator center, significantly slowing down the connection times.

 This issue was resolved by the arrival of Private Automatic Branch Exchange (PABX) services, which worked in a very similar manner to its predecessor, except for the fact that it completely eradicated the need for the middleman, or operator, to transfer the calls.
-It was made possible by the creation of devices with buttons allowing for a wide range of call transferring options.
-All of the phones in one office were connected to one network, and in order to get in touch with a co-worker, all one had to do was dial their extension number, which was usually only one or two digits.
+It was made possible by the creation of devices with buttons allowing for a wide range of call-transferring options.
+All of the phones in one office were connected to one network, and to get in touch with a co-worker, all one had to do was dial their extension number, which was usually only one or two digits.
 PABX systems continue to be used by businesses around the world to this day, and the advent of IP-based telephony only made these solutions more efficient.

 IP telephones are devices capable of connecting to the Internet and taking advantage of the possibility of carrying out voice communications via Internet protocol.
 This has led to major improvements in call quality, decreased the influence of over-priced landline providers on the communications industry, and allowed for the implementation of plenty of additional features, alongside the basic phone calls.